Cataract Surgery Patient Journey

 You will meet your treating surgeon 1-2 weeks prior to your cataract surgery for an assessment.
 At the appointment, the surgeon will examine your eyes and confirm the best lens for you.
 This is based on your lifestyle, prescription, age, and overall eye health.
 You are also encouraged to ask any questions you have for the surgeon at this appointment.

-Cataract surgery is performed on one eye at a time, one week apart.
+Cataract surgery can be performed bilaterally (both eyes treated on the same day, one after the other), but this will need to be discussed with your treating surgeon.
+If you prefer, you can also have your eyes treated separately, a week apart, diary permitting.
 You will need to bring a friend or relative with you on treatment day to take you home, as your vision is likely to be blurry and not safe for driving.

 We perform all of our treatments on an outpatient basis, meaning that you only need to be in the clinic for a few hours, and avoid an overnight stay.
 Patients are typically more relaxed in this setting.
 We advise diabetic patients to have a light snack to maintain their sugar levels on treatment day.